Use Images and Graphics

 Images Overview

 Images add life, color and emotion to a web page.
-And deploying images thoughtfully can make a page more useful for our visitors.
+Deploying images thoughtfully can make a page more useful for our visitors.
 Generally, we only use images that serve a specific purpose, such as:

-• creating a sense of what it would be like to join a program or attend an event, or
+• Creating a sense of what it would be like to join a program, or attend an event

 The block you’re looking at right now is the standard block for opening a page.
 It consists of an image with class right45, an h2 with class top-header, and some descriptive text that introduces the page.